cgs-ets/moodle-local_announcements/README.md

  - audience_combination.php - handles targeting of announcements to arbitrary combinations of audiences from other audience providers.

 ### Audience Types
-The "ann_audience_types" table is used to define the ways user's can be targeted by announcements via the front end.
+The `ann_audience_types` table is used to define the ways user's can be targeted by announcements via the front end.
 Each row in the table directly corresponds to a tab in the audience selection interface.

 - type → the key used for the audience type
 - namesingluar → the name of the audience type